 Then you trailed your stops according to your trading plan.
 You start feeling good about it, after all, you have some money in the bank!

-Slowly you notice price starts reversing towards your entry and your trailing stop is hit.
+Slowly you notice the price starts reversing towards your entry and your trailing stop is hit.

-When you thought the emotional roller coaster is over, the price starts going back in your favor and your world crumble.
+When you thought the emotional roller coaster is over, the price starts going back in your favor and your world crumbles.